CAMDEN CLIMBING

 8:30 AM - 4:30 PM: Clinics for all (meeting at Barrett’s Cove Beach on Lake Megunticook)

-7:00 - 10:00 PM: Guest Speaker Geoff Heath and music at the Picnic Shelter (BYOBeverage), music and dance
+7:00 - 10:00 PM: Keynote Speakers Peter Lataille and Ryan Howes, followed by music and dance at the Picnic Shelter (BYOBeverage)

 10:00 PM - 7:00 AM: Quiet hours